Featured Offer for Winter of 2023: People & Places Tour

 At the end of this surface touching of Iranian culture in Tehran, you will be transferred to the domestic airport to fly to Shiraz for an enthralling tour of the Persian Empire, Persian Gardens, and more.

 Day 04: Persian Empire Palaces, Tomb of a Poet & Rich Iranian Gastronomy in Shiraz

 Probably one of the main reasons many people travel to Iran is to visit Persepolis and learn about the Persian Empire.
 This is what you will do first and continue to see their fantastic tombs.

-Today you will experience a certain tradition that had been faded out very much: Going to an Iranian Hammam.
-When ladies go there, men visit a modern bodybuilding gym and when men go to the Iranian bath, ladies will go to a beauty hall to see how Iranian women style their hair and get a makeup.
+Today you will experience a certain tradition that had faded out very much: Going to an Iranian Hammam.
+When ladies go there, men visit a modern bodybuilding gym and when men go to the Iranian bath, ladies will go to a beauty hall to see how Iranian women style their hair and get makeup.

-Later in the day, you visit a fortress in the city center, Arg-e Karimkhani followed by part of the 18th century Royal Complex including Vakil Bazaar and Vakil Mosque.
+Later in the day, you visit a fortress in the city center, Arg-e Karimkhani followed by part of the 18th-century Royal Complex including Vakil Bazaar and Vakil Mosque.
 You deserve a reception in a traditional teahouse in the bazaar where herbal tea is served.

 Drive across Zagros Mountains to reach Saadat Shahr to learn about traditional gardening and farming.
 Visit Pasargadae where the first capital city of Persian Emperors was founded and the tomb of its founder is located.
-After having a unique nomadic lunch served nowhere else, spend the rest of the day with Persian nomads to learn how Lavash flatbread is baked, nomadic food is made, Fars carpets are woven and nomadic lifestyle is lived.
+After having a unique nomadic lunch served nowhere else, spend the rest of the day with Persian nomads to learn how Lavash flatbread is baked, nomadic food is made, Fars carpets are woven and the nomadic lifestyle is lived.